-To further explore the relationship between our "preferred" lower bound ratio and the lower bound ratios computed using the wholesale and the retail prices, we plot the three lower bound series together in Figure 6.
-As the figure demonstrates, the lower bound ratio calculated using the wholesale price usually exceeds our "preferred" lower bound, while the lower bound ratio calculated using the retail price typically falls below the "preferred" lower bound.
-The figure also indicates that the three lower bound measures attain values that are closer to each other as the markups' size decrease.
+To further explore the relationship between our preferred lower-bound ratio and the lower-bound ratios computed using the wholesale and the retail prices, we plot the three lower-bound series together in figure 7.6.
+As the figure demonstrates, the lower-bound ratio calculated using the wholesale price usually exceeds our "preferred" lower bound, whereas the lower-bound ratio calculated using the retail price typically falls below the preferred lower bound.
+The figure also indicates that the three lower-bound measures attain values that are closer to each other as the markups' size decreases.